marpies/onesignal-ane/README.md

 [OneSignal](https://onesignal.com/) is a free service that allows high volume, cross platform push notification delivery.
 This extension provides cross-platform API for Adobe AIR apps targeting iOS and Android.

-Development of this extension is supported by [Master Tigra, Inc.](https://github.com/mastertigra)
+Development of this extension is supported by [Family Train Inc.](https://github.com/mastertigra)

 ## Features